lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

+### Sass loops, nth-child and animation-delay

-We will use a for loop to access the nth-child of an element and add a delay to each animation; increasing the delay as we move through each child.
+We will use a for loop to access the nth-child of an element and add a delay to each animation; increasing the delay as we move through each iteration of the loop.

 {{< highlight scss >}}
 // Loop from 1-9.